squirrel-forge/node-twighouse/README.md

 ---------- | ---
- prop      | Object property to sort by, can be set as direction if not needed, default: null direction | Set to 'desc' for reverse order, default: 'asc'
+ prop      | Object property to sort by, can be set as direction if not needed, default: null direction | Set to 'desc' for reverse order, default: 'asc' compare   | Compare function name

+Custom compare functions can be registered in a [plugin twig](#plugin-twig) method via the twigH.registerCompare( name: string, fn: Function ) method.

 Single object: